sane/sane/docs.md

 * [Hardening NodeJS](http://blog.argteam.com/coding/hardening-node-js-for-production-part-2-using-nginx-to-avoid-node-js-load/) for a proper Nginx setup
 * [Deis](https://github.com/deis/deis) Heroku inspired workflow for your own servers built upon Docker

-##Troubleshooting
+## Troubleshooting

-###Installing sails npm packages
+### Installing sails npm packages
-If you are using docker you currently have to run `fig run server npm install <package>` in your root folder to correctly install an npm package for your sails container.
+If you are using docker, currently you have to run `fig run server npm install <package>` in your root folder to correctly install npm packages for your sails container.

-###Linux Support
+### Linux Support
 The sane-cli should mostly support linux as-is.
-If you use docker however, make sure that your `DOCKER_HOST` variable is set so there is an IP to connect to rather than a unix socket.
+If you use docker however, make sure that your `DOCKER_HOST` variable is set so there is an IP to connect to rather than a unix socket. `localhost` is recommended, so you can access your sails-server through `localhost:1337`.

-###Docker/Fig issues
+### Docker/Fig issues
+If you are stuck with an unknown issue can remove all your docker containers: <br>
+`docker rm 'docker ps --no-trunc -aq'` <br>
+then simply run and set up all the containers again: <br>
-If you generally have issues with your containers can try to remove all your docker containers via `docker rm 'docker ps --no-trunc -aq'` and then simply run `sane up --docker` (if it is not defaulted in your `.sane-cli`) to set up all the containers again.
+`sane up --docker` (if it is not defaulted in your `.sane-cli`)

-###Problem:
+### Error: connect EHOSTUNREACH
 After launching the ember server and backend via `sane up` and accessing the web application the ember server crashes with the error `Error: connect EHOSTUNREACH`.

-###Solution:
+**Solution**: <br>
-Deleting and re-installing the global node modules and bower components may fix the problem:
+Deleting and re-installing the global node modules and bower components may fix the problem
 ```
 cd client
 rm -rf bower_components node_modules